 3. (Required) Enter the email address for the user.

 4. (Required) Select a permission set for the user.
 Your options will be limited by your level of control panel access.
 Only nation administrators can invite users to the admin permission set.

 5. Click the Invite user button.

 An email will be sent to the user, inviting her to activate her account.
 This notification email is sent directly from NationBuilder and cannot be edited.

-If she does not have a password, she will be prompted to create one.
-If she has a password, she will be prompted to log in.
+If the user does not have a password, they will be prompted to create one.
+If they have a password, they will be prompted to log in.